anonacy/api/README.md

-# Postal Puppet
+# Puppet For Postal

-A simple PostalServer API via Puppeteer
+A puppeteer api for postal server